What’s in a Private Placement Memorandum

 A well-prepared PPM will contain several recognizable sections, some of which have greater importance than others.
 The following are among the key sections of a PPM:

 Summary of Offering Terms

 The summary of the terms of the offering is just as its name suggests, a condensed description of the offered terms, including the offering structure, the description of the securities (such as the class of securities, securities attributes, etc.), price, minimum subscription amount, investor qualification standards, disclosure of applicable management fees, withdrawals, placement agent commissions (if applicable) and discussion of the terms from the Issuer’s governing documents (limited partnership agreements, operating agreements, etc.) The private placement attorney prepares the summary of the terms of the offering last, as it has the most moving parts.

-Perhaps the most important component of the PPM are the risk factors.
+Perhaps the most important component of the PPM is the risk factors.
 Risk factors are disclosures of the potential risks investors should consider that could lead to a loss of their investment.
 Risk factors must be drafted with specificity, tailored for each industry type, offering structure, and investment strategy or business plan.

 A major mistake that many lawyers make (and even more unwary do-it-yourselfers) is they fail to include detailed, customized risk factors and instead, rely on general risk factors of uniform applicability found in a template.
 The SEC has indicated the need for specific, relevant risk factors.
 When Capital Fund Law Group prepares offering documents, the risk factor section occupies a substantial portion of the time spent on the document preparation.
 Depending on the industry, we routinely prepare PPMs with 20-35 pages of detailed risk factors specific to the offering.